tap349/tap349.github.io/_posts/2016-01-24-chef-umka-log.md

 ## remote node

 NOTE: `tap349` is a preconfigured host in _~/.ssh/config_ with root user
-      and local private key added to authorized keys on remote node.
+      and local public key added to authorized keys on remote node.

 users: